adoptium/ci-jenkins-pipelines/FAQ.md

 ## I want to use my own configuration files or scripts on my own Jenkins instance.
 How do I do it?

 Check out [Adopt's guide](docs/UsingOurScripts.md) to setting up your own scripts and configurations (while not having to keep up with Adopt's changes)!

+## I want to build code from my own fork/branch of openjdk in jenkins

+You will need to add some parameters to the `BUILD_ARGS` on the individual platform-specific pipeline (or `additionalBuildArgs` if runnibg a top level pipeline) and specify `--disable-adopt-branch-safety` for example:

+`--disable-adopt-branch-safety -r https://github.com/sxa/openjdk-jdk11u -b mybranch`